ObolNetwork/charon/docs/configuration.md

     {
       "address": "0x123..abfc",                 // ETH1 address of the operator
       "enr": "enr://abcdef...12345",            // Charon node ENR
       "config_signature": "0x123456...abcdef",  // EIP712 Signature of config_hash by ETH1 address.
-Proves the operator accepts the config.
+Proves that the operator accepts the config.
       "enr_signature": "0x123654...abcedf"      // EIP712 Signature of ENR by ETH1 address.
 Allows this ENR to act on behalf of the operator.
     }
   ],